-In the particular circumstances of the case before us unable to give greater weight to appellant's statements of lack of intent to relinguish United his declaration citizenship than to surrendering citizenship. reasoning of the court in The Secretary of State, supra, thus seems applicable here.
+In the particular circumstances of the case before us we are unable to give greater weight to appellant's prior statements of lack of intent to relinquish United States citizenship than to his declaration surrendering that citizenship.
+The reasoning of the court in Richards v.
+Secretary of State, supra, thus seems applicable here.